 I am very pleased to welcome you to The University of Akron's Wayne College.
-Like many of you, I will be new to Wayne College this fall, and I am enthusiastic about coming here.
-I hope you are too.
+In the two years I have been here, I have been impressed by the talent and by the warmth of the people here.
+I know you will have the same experience.